pinguinosod/100-days-of-code/log.md

 https://phpinguino.herokuapp.com/rpg/generateRandomHero.php?name=Pinguino

 **Thoughts**: I'm going to stop with VueJS, and start doing things with PHP or Angular, I still can't decide which (I want to get better at both).

+### Day 36: July 31, Tuesday

+**Today's Progress**: Started to work on a tic-tac-toe on PHP.

+**Thoughts**: Not directly related to code but I went to a PHP meetup today, there was a presentation about querying in laravel and I was pretty lost because I haven't used laravel, but I got some knowledge and exposure to how things work.
+Also is great to meet new people who code.
+And I watched some videos about the new features of PHP 7 (I hadn't use PHP 7 before).